National Debt Relief | Everything You Need For Success

 Q. How does Debt Relief affect credit?

 A. The answer to this depends on which debt relief program you choose.
 If you choose a debt consolidation loan or a balance transfer this could actually have a positive effect on your credit.
-A debt management plan might help your credit or damage it, depending on your DMP is report to the three credit bureaus.
-Also, as you have read, debt settlement and bankruptcy will both have a very bad effect on your credit although debt settlement will not damage it as much as a bankruptcy.
+Also, a debt management plan might help your credit or damage it, depending on your credit report to the three credit bureaus.

 Q. Which Debt Settlement company is the best?